 Approval of these Ordinance amendments will provide for operation and maintenance of groundwater treatment at five municipal wells and provide for ongoing implementation of the Remediation Management Plan.
-As shown in Attachment 5, the proposed FY22-23 CTMRD program fees and revenue remain at approximately \$1,250,000.
+As shown in Attachment 5, the proposed FY23-24 CTMRD program fees and revenue remain at approximately \$1,250,000.
+Revenue for the Special Revenue Fund is included in the recommended FY24 Budget.
+The number of parcels and dollar amounts in each benefit group for 2023 are shown on Attachment 5.